Dummy

 • Revisions of a previously performed anterior cruciate ligament reconstruction

-Recent well-conducted scientific research shows that ALL reconstruction reduces the risk of anterior cruciate ligament rupture in young patients who have undergone VKB reconstruction.
-The rate of re-rupture from anterior cruciate ligament reconstruction decreased by 70% from 11% to 4%.
+Recent well-conducted scientific research shows that ALL reconstruction reduces the risk of re-rupture of the anterior cruciate ligament in young patients who have undergone ACL reconstruction.
+The percentage of re-ruptures of the ACL reconstruction decreased by 70%, from 11% to 4%.

 Summary